 2. Motion Absorption

 Memory foam is a temperature sensitive material which reacts to your body heat and moulds to your shape, cradling your curves and putting your comfort first.
+If you’re in search of the most comfortable mattress type on the market, you can stop the hunt now!

 5. Full Body Support